yazgazan/YSh/Doc/basics/variables.md

 var2={}   # for hash tables
 ```

-Objects can only contain strings.
+Objects can only contain strings. (opinions needed : should objects be able to contain numbers as well ? other objects ? functions ?)
 Array's keys can only be numbers.
 Hash tables' keys can only be strings.